Adi-Abhishek/Secure-Search-Medical-System/README.md

 - **Database**: Compatible with MySQL 5.0.
 - **JDK**: Requires JDK 7.

+## Installing Guide:
+- **Installing Tomcat Server**
+    - We have to run Server in browser using the command: (localhost:2020), where 2020 is the port no acquired for server

 ## Usage
 1. **Setup**: Clone the repository and install dependencies.
 2. **Configuration**: Configure system parameters including encryption keys, access control policies, and database connections.